ryancho3/QuaNISC/README.md

 `-c` or `--cuda` (optional): Using this arguement will enable CUDA GPU acceleration.
 Only use if your system has an NVIDIA GPU.

-'python QuaNISC.py -r [input_file_path]' will search your file for quantifier negations that include 'every, some, no'.
+`python QuaNISC.py -r [input_file_path]` will search your file for quantifier negations that include 'every, some, no'.

 ### Input File Format
 **CSV**